 On November 1st, for All Saints Day, people typically visit the cemetery bringing flowers, incense, and fiambre to their dead.
 However, this dish is mainly shared nowadays at home in a more private celebration with family and close friends.
 Each family has its own recipe for fiambre, passed on from one generation to the next.

 There are various kinds of fiambre: white, red, and divorciado, in which all the ingredients are left separated, and each person picks what they want.
 Fiambre must be prepared at least one day before serving and marinated in a sauce which consists of a blend of vinegar and other ingredients called the caldillo.
 This recipe is of fiambre rojo, which gets its red color from beets, and it is remarkably similar to the one my grandmother used to make.

-Many people add fish and even shrimp but I prefer fiambre without fish.
-Although in my family we always have the red variety the white fiambre is really good too and usually sweeter.
+Many Guatemalans add fish, anchovies, and even shrimp, but I prefer fiambre without fish.
+Although we always have the red variety in my family, the white fiambre is really good too and usually sweeter.
 I will try and find a good recipe for it and share that with you soon.

 Learn more about the origins of fiambre on my article: Fiambre for El Dia de los Muertos.

-Feel free to add or leave out any ingredients you don’t care for, but my advice is leave everything in because once mixed even the things you wouldn’t normally eat by themselves give the dish the overall flavor (like cecina or cow’s tongue) so try to be a little adventurous here!
+Feel free to add or leave out any ingredients you do not care for.
+Still, my advice is to leave everything in because once mixed, even the things you wouldn’t normally eat by themselves give the dish the overall flavor (like cecina or cow’s tongue), so try to be a little adventurous here!